StellaIbeh/Data_preprocessing-Assignment-/README.md

-Here's a sample README for your diabetes prediction project:

 Diabetes Prediction Model
 This repository contains the code and resources for a machine learning project aimed at predicting the likelihood of diabetes in patients based on medical and demographic features.
 The project uses a dataset from the National Institute of Diabetes and Digestive and Kidney Diseases to develop a classification model for diabetes detection.